-Fraud Prevention Tip #32: Provide ‘How-to’ Anti-Fraud Skills Training
+Fraud Prevention Tip: Provide “How-to” Anti-Fraud Skills Training

-Yet as my business results coach continually reminds me – too often common sense is not common practice in business.
+It’s so simple that it seems like common sense.
+Yet, as my business results coach continually reminds me, too often common sense is not common practice in business.

 Here were the choices: